Trade School vs. College: Which One Is Right for You?

 Deciding which educational path is right for you can be difficult.
 Making this decision might come down to your career goals, finances, and learning style.
 Certain career paths will require a four-year college degree, or even a master's or doctorate.
 But other career paths will not.
 In those cases, it may be in your best interest to skip traditional college and head to a vocational school instead.
 To further guide your decision-making, see if you relate to any of the statements below:

 - You have been out of high school for several years.
-For many adults who have been out of school for several years, the thought of attending a four-year college can be daunting, to say the least.
+For many adults who have been out of school for several years, the thought of attending a four-year college can be daunting.
 Attending a focused, hands-on vocational school that can get you back into the workforce quickly may be a lot more appealing.

-- You are an adult making a mid-life career change.
-Like the point above, if you are an adult who is making a mid-career change, then attending a four-year college may not be an ideal option for you.
-But a vocational school may give you credit for some of your previous education or relevant work experience.
-So you might be able to complete your training and begin your new career even sooner than you expected.
+- You are making a mid-life career change.
+If you are making a mid-career change, attending a four-year college may not be an ideal option for you.
+However, a vocational school may credit some of your previous education or relevant work experience.
+So, you might be able to complete your training and begin your new career even sooner than you expected.

 - You have a very specific career path in mind.
-If you know exactly which career you want to pursue, and it is one that you can prepare for at a career college, then you may want to skip earning a traditional four-year degree.
-For example, if you want to become a plumber, nurse, graphic designer, or chef, then you might choose to attend a trade school.
-However, if you are unsure about the exact career you want but are interested in a relatively broad field (like engineering), then you may decide to go to a traditional college so that you can determine your interests and fine-tune your classes over your four years of studies.
+If you know exactly which career you want to pursue, and it is one that you can prepare for at a career college, you may want to train at a vocational school.
+For example, if you want to become a plumber, nurse, graphic designer, or chef, you might choose to attend a trade school.

 - You need flexibility.
 You might have a job that you cannot afford to quit.
 You might have kids.
 You might be caring for a sick family member.
-Life can be complex, and you could have a number of responsibilities that make it seem like attending college is just not feasible.
-But many vocational schools understand the needs of adult learners.
+Life can be complex, and you could have responsibilities that make it seem like attending college is just not feasible.
+But many vocational schools understand the needs of mature students.
 As a result, they can offer you flexible scheduling.
 You could find options like evening, weekend, and online classes that can make the reality of attending school much easier than you imagined.

-- You want to expand your skills within your existing career field.
-Are you already working in a field that you enjoy and simply want to gain additional skills so that you can advance your career?
+- You want to expand your skills within your current career field.
+Are you already working in an area that you enjoy and want to gain additional skills to advance your career?
 A trade school may be able to help you do this more quickly than a traditional college.
-For example, if you are currently working as a patient care technician and want to advance your career to become a licensed practical or vocational nurse, then you may be able to achieve this goal in approximately a year by attending a career college, depending on your prior education.
+For example, suppose you currently work as a patient care technician and want to become a practical nurse.
+Depending on your prior education, you could complete training for this goal at a career college in as little as a year.

-- You have already earned a four-year college degree and are experiencing difficulty in finding a job within your field of study.
-If you have already invested in a four-year degree (or have partially completed one) and have not achieved the results that you desired, then it is unlikely that you want to spend another four years in school studying a different field.
-It is probably more desirable for you to quickly train at a vocational school in order to limit additional costs and time out of the workforce.
+- You have already earned a four-year college degree and are experiencing difficulty finding a job within your field of study.
+Suppose you have invested in a four-year degree and have not achieved the results that you hoped for.
+It could be practical for you to quickly train at a vocational school to limit additional costs and time out of the workforce.
 And you may even be able to transfer credits from your previous degree program.